 - Lush, colorful gardens, landscaped plazas, and pathways

-- New lounge furniture, bench seating, accent lighting in Broadway Pier
+- New lounge furniture, bench seating, and accent lighting in Broadway Pier

 - Eye-catching public art that integrates into the architecture of the Embarcadero’s new buildings.